-Abundance estimates
+Estimates of relative abundance

-The estimates of abundance were done in two steps.
-First, an aerial-survey protocol as described in Crespo et al. [35] was performed.
+Estimates of relative abundance were calculated using a two stage approach.
+First, an aerial-survey protocol as described in Crespo et al. [35] was performed in 1999, 2000, and 2005-2019.
 Stated succinctly, the procedure was the following: A monitoring area was defined from the south of Península Valdés to the limit of the main concentration area, totalling a coastal strip 620 km in length.
 Between 2 and 8 flights were made each year depending on the weather conditions and the financial support.
-The relative abundance was estimated by counting the total number of whales within the monitoring area and using the methods described in Crespo et al. [35].
-Flights were carried out between May 1998 and November 2017.
+Relative abundance was estimated by counting the total number of whales within the monitoring area and using the methods described in Crespo et al. [35].
+Flights were carried out between May 1999 and October 2019.
 The total number of whales in the area per day was estimated for each year through the generalized-linear-model (GLM) procedure because that method can accurately assess the parameters for the cumulative data, such as the censuses for the SRW [79,80,81].
-As predictor variables, we included the Year, the Julian day, and Julian day^2, allowing the models to explore a nonlinear relationship resulting from the seasonal variation.
-We selected models using Akaike Information Criteria (AIC) and modelled all the response variables within the same frame using the package MASS in R software [82].
-The second step, employing the parameters of the best supported GLM, involved the use of the estimated daily number of whales for each year to build an cumulative curve that assessed the number of whales that came into the breeding ground each year:
+As predictor variables, we included Year (categorical), Julian day (continuous), and Julian day^2 (continuous), allowing the models to explore a nonlinear relationship resulting from the seasonal variation.
+We assumed a negative binomial distribution and log link and estimated parameters using the MASS package in the R Statistical Environment [82].
+The second step, employing the parameters of the GLM, involved the use of the estimated daily number of whales for each year to build a cumulative curve that assessed the number of whales that came into the breeding ground each year: